ESSENTIAL EVENT INFORMATION 2025

 EL CHALTEN KIT CHECK

 During Registration at El Chalten, we will be conducting a kit check as part of the Reg process.
-The full kit list can be found further below in this document HERE.

 As a minimum, we will be checking: